peterjacobson/drawn-in/content/index.md

 <br><br>

+### Who am I to do this?
+Am I an artist?
+Mmm.
+As much as you are.
+I'm a regular guy, Pete, from a farm half an hour north of Wellington.
+There is a sketch of me below - can you guess which one?

+This project is about celebrating the artist in everyone.
+I'm just here to throw the party.

 ### You can also help collect drawings!

 I'll need the original paper drawings for the exhibition: send/drop them off to me at:

+Pete Jacobson
 Dev Academy
 Level 2, 275 Cuba St
 Wellington, 6011